na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
 1st | Kalpas1 | Both damage boosts, vulnerability, HP cap up are the key choices, unlock nexus; can pick Burden, TDM from enhanced
-2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus 2nd | Sakura1 | TDM, vulnerability, evasion+1 are the key choices, unlock nexus
+2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus, must pick at least breach, can pick vulnerability
-2nd | Griseo1 | Red  Grey are the key choices, unlock nexus
+2nd | Sakura2 | TDM, vulnerability, evasion+1, evasion reset are the key choices, unlock nexus
 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
+2nd | Kosmos1 | Basic ATK, evasion, time extension are the key choices, unlock nexus can also pick Griseo Red as reinforcement

+!!! info 1.75, used to unlock stamps in shop, not recommended to use for farming; recommended to swap sigils on 5F

 #->Herrscher of Flamescion<-
 ->![hofvalk1](https://i.imgur.com/SPJCAdd.png)<-